douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

     * Can only have `1 profile per VMSS Flex` instance
     * can mix different VMs, Spot, OS, SKUs into the VMSS Flex
     * Up to `1000` VMs in VMSS Flex
+    * `scale-in` is `not` supported in flexible mode
+    * Upgrade policy is not supoorted in flexible mode
-#### Scaling Profile
+#### VMSS Scaling Profile
 * VMSS allows you to define scaling profile or template, which specifies the properties of the VM Instance which include.
     * VM Image
     * Admin credentials
     * Network Interface settings